NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 See also: JWST Integral Field Spectroscopy RoadmapMIRI Medium Resolution SpectroscopyNIRSpec IFU Spectroscopy

-In this case, since we want observations at both near-infrared and mid-infrared wavelengths, we will want to use both IFUs: MIRI MRS and the NIRSpec IFU.
+In this case, since you want observations at both near-infrared and mid-infrared wavelengths, you will want to use both IFUs: MIRI MRS and the NIRSpec IFU.
 There are numerous emission lines of interest at both near- and mid-infrared wavelengths, and there is (potentially) interesting dust emission present at mid-infrared wavelengths.
-Below, we will present the steps necessary to create observations for both IFUs.
+The steps necessary to create observations for both IFUs are presented below.

 Step 2 - Pick wavelength setting(s)